PeterSzakacs/TreasureScooper/core/assets/configurations/XML/worlds/README.txt

                          (absolute)

 @elm <ht>: a horizontal tunnel in the game
-    @attributes id: the identifier of the tunnel, theoretically can be arbitrary, as long as it is unique, (custom for writing these IDs is to be determined later).
+    @attributes id: the identifier of the tunnel, theoretically can be arbitrary, as long as it is unique within the file, (custom for writing these IDs is to be determined later).
     @attributes x: The horizontal coordinate of the leftmost edge of the tunnel (cell coordinate)